OpenSalami/salamicontainers/salami/grafana/README.md

-# Bitnami package for Grafana
+# Salami package for Grafana

 ## What is Grafana?